rezabmirzaei/db-demo/README.md

-# Tesing database connectivity locally and on Azure
+# Testing database connectivity locally and on Azure

 [WORK IN PROGRESS - not complete yet]